Ljuba80/CleaningDataAssignment/CodeBook.md

 ===========

 Purpose of this document is breaf explanation of each variable in resulting dataset created for this assignment.
 Altough result dataset represent averages
 I choosed to show statistics such as mean, median of those averages.
-For frequency signals (f suffix) same text holds, just those are frequency domain sygnals (to be honest didn't have time to fill those)

 #####1.
 Subject
           Subject performing experiment